West Coast Wetsuit Guide: Pacific Northwest

 Fall: September - October

-Fall is perhaps the best season for surfing in the North West.
+Fall is perhaps the best season for surfing in the Pacific Northwest.
 The northern hemisphere storm cycle wakes up and sends long interval swells to the region.
 Generally, September into October can be the warmest months in terms of water temperatures.
 Like spring, Fall is a transitionary period where the predominant wind direction shifts from north to south.

 Rare snow fall on the Oregon coast in the winter.